jss367/jss367.github.io/_posts/2017-06-22-cuda-notes.md

 tags: [CUDA, TensorFlow, PyTorch]
 ---

-CUDA used to be an acronym for Compute Inified Device Architecture, but now it’s no longer an acronym.
+CUDA used to be an acronym for Compute Unified Device Architecture, but now it’s no longer an acronym.
 It’s just CUDA.
 CUDA is basically C for GPUs.
 Just like operations in NumPy use C and go much faster, the same is true for CUDA operations in GPUs.

 ## Check if GPUs are available